TIY-Austin-Front-End-Engineering/Curriculum/intro/PREWORK.md

 Complete the Codecademy course at http://www.codecademy.com/en/tracks/web.
 This should take you approximately 7 hours, depending on your prior experience.

+This is not how our course will be taught ­­ but it’s great to get yourself as familiar as possible with some of the syntax of the language.

 ### Basic OS X Skills

 ### Command Line